heptarch/heptarch.github.io/projects.md

 If Bell Labs made innovation systematic, why hasn't that degree of innovation been reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
-I argued that Kelly's management wasn't a lucky confluence.
-But maybe the lucky confluence was Bell Labs itself, in the technocapital infrastructure that made that balance of freedom and application possible for such a long period.
-I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every day!
+I argued that Kelly's management wasn't a lucky confluence, but maybe the lucky confluence was Bell Labs itsel.
+I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every century!